Welcome

 Key Term: Anticipatory Repudiation

-An unequivocal statement or act by a party before performance is due, indicating that they will not perform their contractual obligations.
+An unequivocal statement or voluntary act by a party, before performance is due, indicating that they will not perform their contractual obligations when the time comes.

 Retraction of Repudiation